Pigeon Street

 Pigeon Street is a British cutout animated children's television series, written by Michael Cole, originally shown on the BBC in 1981 as part of its 'See-Saw' strand for preschoolers.
 There were two series with eight and five episodes respectively, each programme lasting 15 minutes.
 The series was repeated a number of times until 1994.

 Plot

 The shows featured the everyday adventures of a group of characters living on Pigeon Street, an area of flats and terraced housing in a British city, also home to several pigeons which appeared in each show but only occasionally featured in the plot.
 Characters included lorry driver Long Distance Clara, her husband Hugo the chef, Mr Baskerville the detective, Mr Jupiter the astronomer, Mr Macadoo the petshop owner, and twins Molly and Polly, who were only distinguishable by the letter M and P on their jumpers.

 Production

 The animation was created by Alan Rogers and Peter Lang of the Cut-Out Animation Co., who later went on to do a nursery rhyme series with similar animation called Rub-A-Dub-Dub.
-Voices were performed by George Layton, with additional voices by John Telfer.
-Music was by Benni Lees, and played by Soulyard.
+It was narrated by George Layton, with additional narration by John Telfer.
+The music was composed by Benni Lees, and arranged by Soulyard.